-Format Four: This display appears on ZL1 models only.
-It gives the speedometer reading (in English or metric units), transmission positions (automatic transmission only), Shift Timing Light Position and lateral acceleration (G) indicators.
-The radio, CD, navigation, and phone information do not appear in the format four HUD display.
+Format Four: This display gives the speedometer reading (in English or metric units), transmission positions (for automatic transmission vehicles only), Shift Timing Light Position and lateral acceleration (G) indicators.
+The radio, CD, navigation, and phone information do not appear in the Format Four HUD display.

-The shift timing lights at the top of the display will appear with increase in engine RPM.
-See Automatic

-Transmission on page 9-37 or Manual Transmission on page 9-37 for more information.
+The shift timing lights at the top of the display will appear with increases in engine rpm.
+See Automatic Transmission on page 9-26 or Manual Transmission on page 9-32.

-All formats except format four, will show turn-by-turn navigation information and provide details about the next driving maneuver to be made.
+All formats, except Format Four, will show Turn-by-Turn Navigation information and provide details about the next driving maneuver to be made.

 When you near your destination, the HUD will display a distance bar that will empty the closer you get to your destination.

-All navigation information is provided to the HUD by the OnStar® service, for vehicles with this feature.
+All navigation information is provided to the HUD by the OnStar service, for vehicles with this feature.